yyzeng/ppInk/readme.md

 #### How to use

-Start gInk and an icon will appear in the system tray.
-Or a floating window (which can be moved using RightClick) to start drawing on screen.
+Start ppInk.exe and an icon will appear in the system tray and possible a floating window (which can be moved using RightClick) to start drawing on screen.
+once started, extra call to ppInk.exe will not start a new instance, but will start inking opening the toolbar.

+(*) activation and position saving are available in options.

 Click the exit button or press ESC to exit drawing.

 #### Features